brookmoor/clemea2025-devwks-2478/03-Zeek-Splunk-HEC-Output-Plugin.md

 ## Splunk HEC Output Plugin

 The Splunk HEC output plugin has already been installed on the Manager.

-Let's install it on the Broker Node.
+Remember that as part of the inital checks, we confirmed that the HEC Destination was present on the Manager as an Output type.
+Let's install the plugin on the Broker Node as well.

 ```
 admin@tb-213-master:~$ cd hec/install-213/